Bobby Fischer: 1992 Spassky rematch

 [The match games] were of a fairly high quality, particularly when compared with Kasparov's championship matches of 1993, 1995 and 2000, for example.
 Yet the games also reminded many fans of how out of place Fischer was in 1992.
 He was still playing the openings of a previous generation.
 He was, moreover, the only strong player in the world who didn't trust computers and wasn't surrounded by seconds and supplicants.

 Fischer won the match with 10 wins, 5 losses, and 15 draws.
 Kasparov stated: "Bobby is playing OK, nothing more.
 Maybe his strength is 2600 or 2650.
 It wouldn't be close between us".
 Yasser Seirawan believed that the match proved that Fischer's playing strength was "somewhere in the top ten in the world".

 Fischer and Spassky gave ten press conferences during the match.
 Seirawan attended the match and met with Fischer on several occasions; the two analyzed some match games and had personal discourse.
 Seirawan later wrote: "After September 23 [1992], I threw most of what I'd ever read about Bobby out of my head.
 Sheer garbage.
 Bobby is the most misunderstood, misquoted celebrity walking the face of the earth."
 He added that Fischer was not camera shy, smiled and laughed easily, was "a fine wit" and "wholly enjoyable conversationalist".

 The US Department of the Treasury warned Fischer before the start of the match that his participation was illegal, that it would violate President George H. W. Bush's imposing United Nations Security Council Resolution 757 sanctions against engaging in economic activities in Yugoslavia.
 In response, during the first scheduled press conference on September 1, 1992, in front of the international press, Fischer spat on the US order, saying "this is my reply".
-His violation of the order led US Federal officials to initiate a warrant for his arrest upon completion of the match, citing, in pertinent part, "Title 50 USC §§1701, 1702, and 1705 and Executive Order 12810".
+His violation of the order led American federal officials to initiate a warrant for his arrest upon completion of the match, citing, in pertinent part, "Title 50 USC §§1701, 1702, and 1705 and Executive Order 12810".

 Before the rematch against Spassky, Fischer had won a training match against Svetozar Gligorić in Sveti Stefan with six wins, one loss, and three draws.